tjohann/ambient_tracking_with_raspi/README.md

 Images
 ------

 You can download the ready-to-use image from sourceforge (TODODODODODO).
+All images are based on Void-Linux (https://voidlinux.org/) and use MUSL as libc (https://www.musl-libc.org/).

 The sd-card needs 3 different partitions which are reflected by the images tarballs itself: